Afghanistan: Charity worker Paul 'Pen' Farthing 'targeted' in airport attack

 But he added that "everything is chaos here at the moment".

-The charity worker, from Essex, said: "All of a sudden we heard gunshots and our vehicle was targeted.
+The charity worker, from Dovercourt in Essex, said: "All of a sudden we heard gunshots and our vehicle was targeted.
 Had our driver not turned around, he would have been shot in the head by a man with an AK-47.

 "We've been in the airport, and back out of the airport; the whole thing's a mess.